krzysztof01-sz/squizer-app-frontend/README.md

 ## Implemented features:
 - Login and registration
-- Dashboard + skeleton loading
+- Dashboard with quizzes cards + keleton loading
-- Adding, deleting quizzes
+- Adding and deleting quizzes
 - Playing in quizzes
-- Scoring and ranking system
+- Scoring, statistics and ranking system
 - Adding comments
 - Basic accessibility and security
 - Adding and managing your avatar